BoevaLab/CanSig/docs/preprocessing.rst

 .. todo:: umap for each score + umap for malignant/non-malignant cells in CNV space.

 .. note:: For faster pre-processing plotting can be turned off by setting plot to False.

-.. todo:: Are there other useful plots that we want to add here???
+.. todo:: Are there other useful plots that we want to add here?

 References
 ----------